MarkTiedemann/marktiedemann.github.io/index.md

 #### # Found a typo or, _worse_, a bug?

 Please let me know!
-The [source](https://github.com/marktiedemann/marktiedemann.github.io) of this page is available on GitHub, too.
-Issues, feedback, and PRs are welcome, of course!
+The [source](https://github.com/marktiedemann/marktiedemann.github.io) of this site is available on GitHub, too.
+Issues, feedback, and PRs are welcome!

 _~Mark_

+PS: The icons used on this site are from the open-source friendly [Font Awesome (Free)](https://fontawesome.com/free) licensed under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).